 4. The Lever-Action Off-Grid Washer: Now we’re getting just a bit more complex.
 Designed with the developing world in mind, the use of a lever gives a user more power for less human energy.
 The complete plans for Michael Perdriel’s invention are available at Make; you’ll need quite a few materials for this one. (via Survivopedia, which has also published a few other plans)

-5. The Bicycle Powered Washer: This isn’t the first time we’ve featured one of these – Homeless Dave’s plan appeared on sustainablog years ago – but John and Christy’s pedal-powered washing machine is mighty sweet!
+5. The Pedal Powered Washer: This isn’t the first time we’ve featured one of these – Homeless Dave’s plan appeared on sustainablog years ago – but John and Christy’s pedal-powered washing machine is mighty sweet!
 This one requires some serious maker skills – there’s some welding involved, for instance.
 I’d imagine, though, that a foot/leg powered machine would be a little easier to power for the 10-20 minutes required to get your clothes clean.
 Watch the video, and then check out this young couple’s other efforts to live more sustainably in the D.C. area: